-Students in mathematics at Anderson University are taught how to solve problems and see how mathematics changes the way that we look at the world.
-As a student progresses through the major, students learn how to do complex calculations and the theorems behind these calculations.
+Students in mathematics at Anderson University are taught how to solve problems and see how mathematics changes the way we look at the world.
+As students progress through the major, they learn complex calculations and the theorems behind these calculations.

 AU offers two degrees in mathematics.

 - BA in Mathematics